ramigs/netlify-lambda-github-webhook-router/README.md

 # netlify-lambda-github-webhook-router

-Netlify Lambda Function that listens to GitHub's `push` Webhook, filtering which sites/folders include file changes, and triggering Netlify's build hook **only** for those specific sites.
+Netlify Lambda Function that listens to GitHub's `push` Webhook, verifying which sites/folders include file changes, and triggering Netlify's build hook **only** for those specific sites.

-This is useful if you have a repository with multiple sites, and would like to avoid unecessary builds and deploys for sites to which no changes were pushed to the repository.
+This is useful if you have a mono-repository with multiple sites, and would like to avoid unecessary builds and deploys being triggered for sites without changes.

-# Setup
+## Setup

-To run the function locally, here’s what you’ll need:
+To run the lambda function locally, here’s what you’ll need:

-Clone the repo:
+### Clone the repo:

 ```bash
 git clone https://github.com/ramigs/netlify-lambda-github-webhook-router